-Studying history of art at university taught me invaluable lessons in composition and colour theory and after some encouragement from a successful photographer, I took a year’s course in digital imaging to learn more about the technical side, with a view to focusing on travel photography.
+I studied history of art at university which taught me invaluable lessons in composition and colour theory, and after some encouragement from a successful photographer, I took a year’s course in digital imaging to learn more about the technical side, with a view to focusing on travel photography.
 I enjoy travelling solo as I’m constantly distracted by the endless photo opportunities on offer in this region, from a colourful antique door, to eye-catching textiles in a local bazaar, or a strikingly photogenic face.
 I often add a human element to architectural photos, to bring the image to life and help show context and a sense of proportion: it’s become one of my favourite styles, which I use a lot while travelling.

 My photography is available for purchase.
-For more information about buying a print or for information regarding high resolution files please contact me directly.
+For more information about buying a print, or for information regarding high resolution files please contact me directly.